 Local Survivor Support

-These local survivor support groups provide emotional support and camaraderie for military adult survivors.
+TAPS Care Groups are local survivor support groups, available across the country, and provide emotional support and camaraderie for military adult survivors.
 Many find they learn new coping skills and stress-relieving strategies by talking to others who can relate.

 While each meeting is co-hosted by a volunteer TAPS Peer Mentor and/or a volunteer mental health professional, there is no guided, structured therapy.
 Instead, we offer the most therapeutic thing we can imagine — time to talk, opportunities to listen, and the precious feeling of knowing we are not alone.